The Best Place to Buy Kids’ Shoes – Avoid Stride Rite, Nordstrom, Payless…

 Do You Have a Specialized Children’s Shoe Store in Your Area?

-I developed the most effective way to determine your child’s exact foot size from your home and will personally assist you with a custom fitting tailored to your child’s individual needs.
-This easy-to-follow method allows parents to accurately determine:
+As a passionate shoe fitter, I developed the most effective way to determine your child’s exact foot size from your home and will personally assist you with a custom fitting tailored to your child’s individual needs.
+My virtual shoe fitting service allows parents to determine:

-1️⃣ Step 1: Measuring Your Child’s Exact Foot Length
+Step One: Measure Your Child’s Foot Length for Shoe Size

 Measurement Box